anowell/blog/posts/why-rust.md

 - I'm tinkering with Rust on a Raspberry Pi (blog post coming soon).
 - I've catalogued [the state of ML in Rust](http://arewelearningyet.com/) and hope dive a bit deeper into ML with Rust in 2017.

-Before Rust, I'd have picked off a few of those with Ruby or JavaScript and not bothered with the rest while I cringed at scope of starting something from scratch in C.
+Before Rust, I'd have picked off a few of those with Ruby or JavaScript and not bothered with the rest while I cringed at the scope of starting something from scratch in C.

 **Rust is my Magic Whistle, and I use it to jump between worlds**.
 I'm just not using it to jump to Water Land (scripting) until I find a ridiculous looking Frog Suit.